grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ssl_sni

-For Postgres, set to `0` to disable [“Server Name Indication”](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-SSLSNI) (enabled by default on SSL-enabled connections).
+For Postgres, set to `0` to disable [Server Name Indication](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-SSLSNI).
+This is enabled by default on SSL-enabled connections.

 ### isolation_level